Dr. Tim Humphry

 Academic Teaching History

 In the fall of 2008, I began teaching at Gonzaga University in Spokane, Washington.
 During the summers of 2008, 2009, and 2010, I spent time in Scotland at the University of St Andrews working in the lab of Dr Derek Woollins, starting my lab’s metallocatalysts project.
-I taught at Gonzaga until June 2011, when I came to teach at Truman State.
+I started at Truman State in 2011.

 Outside of Work